learningequality/kolibri/docs/dev/content/implementation.rst

 allows for efficient traversal and querying of the ContentNode tree.
 ``ContentDatabaseModel`` is used as a marker so that the content_db_router knows to query against the content database only if the model inherits from ContentDatabaseModel.

-The tree structure is established by the ``parent`` field that is a foreign key pointing to another ContentNode ojbect.
+The tree structure is established by the ``parent`` field that is a foreign key pointing to another ContentNode object.
 You can also create a symmetric relationship using the ``related`` field, or an asymmetric field using the ``is_prerequisite`` field.

 File
 ----

 The ``File`` model also inherits from ``ContentDatabaseModel``.

 To find where the source file is located, the class method ``get_url`` uses the ``checksum`` field and ``settings.CONTENT_STORAGE_DIR`` to calculate the file path.
 Every source file is named based on its MD5 hash value (this value is also stored in the ``checksum`` field) and stored in a namespaced folder under the directory specified in ``settings.CONTENT_STORAGE_DIR``.
-Because it's likely to have thousands of source files, and some filesystems cannot handle a flat folder with a large number of files very well, we create namespaced subfolders to improve the performance.
+Because it's likely to have thousands of content files, and some filesystems cannot handle a flat folder with a large number of files very well, we create namespaced subfolders to improve the performance.
 So the eventual file path would look something like:

     ``/home/user/.kolibri/content/storage/9/8/9808fa7c560b9801acccf0f6cf74c3ea.mp4``

-As you can see, it is fine to store your source files outside of the kolibri project folder as long as you set the ``settings.CONTENT_STORAGE_DIR`` accordingly.
+As you can see, it is fine to store your content files outside of the kolibri project folder as long as you set the ``settings.CONTENT_STORAGE_DIR`` accordingly.

 The front-end will then use the ``extension`` field to decide which content player should be used.
 When the ``supplementary`` field's value is ``True``, that means this File object isn't necessary and can display the content without it.
 For example, we will mark caption (subtitle) file as supplementary.